WeaveMN/DragonProxy/README.md

 #### Supported Remote Server Types
 - `Bukkit`/`Spigot`/`Glowstone`/`SpongeVanilla`/`BungeeCord`
+- Not listed is not mean unsupported, just untested.

 ## Usage
 Note: Target server must be off-line mode for now, we may add online authentication later.